comyar/Chronos-Swift/README.md

 <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Related Issue: [Travis-CI#3216](https://github.com/travis-ci/travis-ci/issues/3216)

-Chronos is intended to be a collection of useful Grand Central Dispatch utilities.
-Currently Chronos only includes a timer utility, but the whole library is under active development.
+Chronos is a collection of useful Grand Central Dispatch utilities.
 If you have any specific requests or ideas for new utilities, don't hesitate to create a new issue.

 Chronos is part of a larger library for iOS and OS X called [Olympus](https://github.com/Olympus-Library), which is currently under active development.